aota/deepfreezefest.ca/participate.md

 To register your team, please email <deepfreezehockey@gmail.com>.

-REGISTRATION DEADLINE: by Noon on Friday, December 20, 2013 (late submissions will be accepted if space allows).
+**Registration deadline is Noon on Friday, December 20, 2013** (Late submissions will be accepted if space allows).

 ## Cool Runnin’ Deep Freezer Races